 Ethical Volunteering Programs in Africa

-Many of these projects can be booked through similar websites to One World 365, who specialise in working and volunteering abroad opportunities.
-Because of this, many people do not carry out their own research of the project before.
+Many of these projects can be booked through similar websites to One World 365 and because of this, many people do not carry out their own research of the project before.
 Instead, they trust the information and judgement provided by other agencies.
 Unfortunately, this is naive, and what aspiring volunteers should do is research any projects as thoroughly as possible before considering volunteering at them.
 In doing this, they may realise the true nature of some dishonest projects, such as the many breeding/canned hunting farms operating under the false pretense of conservation.